LatAmStartups/LatAmStartups.github.io/_posts/2018-08-01-how-mexican-startup-SmartConcil-joined-latam-startups-accelerator-in-toronto-and-scaled-globally.md

 </p>

 <p>
-Salinas was able to launch EasyTransfer in Cnada in less than three months because of the connections he built during his time at LatAm Startups.
+Salinas was able to launch EasyTransfer in Canada in less than three months because of the connections he built during his time at LatAm Startups.
 </p>

 <p>